-Gum disease - also called periodontal disease - can range from early stage (gingivitis) to moderate and severe.
+Gum disease - also called periodontal disease - can range from gingivitis at the earliest stage to severe periodontal disease.
 In the early stages, your dentist may treat your gingivitis with a procedure called scaling and root planing – the process of removing plaque buildup from the gum line.

 Other Potential Causes of Tooth & Gum Pain

-Using toothpaste made for sensitive teeth may help.
-You should also attempt to avoid eating extremely hot or cold food and drinks until the sensitivity goes away.
+Using toothpaste made for sensitive teeth may be helpful.
+You should also avoid eating or drinking anything that is extremely hot or cold until the sensitivity goes away.